My screen heroes are Werner Herzog, David Lynch and Pier Paolo Pasolini.

 I think Coppola was right in 1977 - the medium should not solely be defined by its resources.

-Why shouldn’t you light a scene with a head torch shining through a pint of lager?
+Why shouldn’t you light a scene with a head torch shining through a yellow plastic glass?

 You could argue that every penny of the £17.50 that it cost to make Kenny Dice was up there on the screen when we screened it for the cast and crew at Molinare, London in Europe’s largest grading suite.